 Design of knee replacement- Can we approach normal knee function?
 Derek McMinn 2014

-In this talk, presented May 2014 at the 6th Advanced Hip Resurfacing Course in Ghent, Mr Derek McMinn MD FRCS looks at knee replacement design and how that design influences joint function.
+In this talk, presented May 2014 at the 6th Advanced Hip Resurfacing Course in Ghent, Professor Derek McMinn MD FRCS looks at knee replacement design and how that design influences joint function.

 John Goodfellow and John O'Connor came to the conclusion that the position of the femur on the tibia is indeterminate whereas Michael Freeman found the opposite by precisely defining said positioning.
 Mr McMinn shows the medial, lateral and central rotation movement of the femur using fluoroscopy and a cadaveric knee.
 The natural femoral condyles of the knee are spiral, therefore inducing a side to side translatory movement during flexion and extension.
 A study shows that on twenty two cadaver knees during flexion, the femur translates laterally approximately 5mm on the tibia.
 This is vital for the patella as maltracking will occur if the femur and the patella groove do not translate laterally in flexion.